usmanity/practice/README.md

 practice
 ========

-this repo contains code i've written while practicing something new or just keeping track of some pieces of code

-# example projects
+This repo contains code related to:

+- Practicing a new concept or technology
+- Small projects that don't launch
+- One thing done many ways in different languages/tech